sergotail/tt-test/README.md

 # App local deployment

+This test app contains simple form for user regiser and login.
+Also it contains profile page for authorized users.
+Instructions below assuming that project will be installed on machine with any Linux distribution.
+Also it requires Docker to be installed.

-After initial local setup and running, the project will be accessible at <http://localhost>
+After initial local setup and running, the project will be accessible at <http://localhost>.

 ## Initial local setup